FutureSDR/Website/content/learn/_index.md

 ### Linux (Ubuntu 23.10)

-- Clone the FutureSDR repository:<br/>`git clone https://github.com/FutureSDR/FutureSDR.git`
+- Clone the FutureSDR repository<br/>`git clone https://github.com/FutureSDR/FutureSDR.git`
-- Optionally, install SoapySDR:<br/>`sudo apt install -y libsoapysdr-dev soapysdr-module-all soapysdr-tools`
+- Optionally, install SoapySDR<br/>`sudo apt install -y libsoapysdr-dev soapysdr-module-all soapysdr-tools`
 - Check, if your setup is working by running `cargo build` in the FutureSDR directory.
-- Continue, for example, with the [example applications](./examples).
+- Continue, for example, with the included [applications](/learn/examples).

 ### macOS

-These instructions assume that you use [Homebrew](https://brew.sh) as package manager.
+These instructions assume that you use the [Homebrew](https://brew.sh) as package manager.
+- Clone the FutureSDR repository<br/>`git clone https://github.com/FutureSDR/FutureSDR.git`
-- Optionally, install SoapySDR: `brew install soapysdr`
+- Optionally, install SoapySDR<br/>`brew install soapysdr`
 - Additional drivers are available in the [Pothos Homebrew tap](https://github.com/pothosware/homebrew-pothos/wiki).
-- Clone the FutureSDR repository:<br/>`git clone https://github.com/FutureSDR/FutureSDR.git`
+- Check, if your setup is working by running `cargo build` in the FutureSDR directory.
+- Continue, for example, with the included [applications](/learn/examples).

 ### Windows

-- [Visual Studio C++ Community Edition](https://visualstudio.microsoft.com/downloads/) (required components: Win10 SDK and VC++).
+- Install [Visual Studio C++ Community Edition](https://visualstudio.microsoft.com/downloads/) (required components: Win10 SDK and VC++).

-Visual Studio does not add its binaries and libraries to the PATH.
+  Visual Studio does not add its binaries and libraries to the `PATH`.
-Instead, it offers various pre-configured terminals that have a given toolchain available.
+  Instead, it offers various terminal environments, configured for a given toolchain.
-Use the native toolchain for your system to build FutureSDR, e.g., *x64 Native Tools Command Prompt for VS 2022*.
+  Please use the native toolchain for your system to build FutureSDR, e.g., *x64 Native Tools Command Prompt for VS 2022*.

-For SoapySDR-based hardware drivers:
+For SoapySDR hardware drivers:
 - [PothosSDR](https://downloads.myriadrf.org/builds/PothosSDR/) for pre-built SDR drivers.
   The installer offers to add the libraries to your `PATH`.
-Please do this.
+Make sure to check this option.
 - Install [bindgen dependencies](https://rust-lang.github.io/rust-bindgen/requirements.html#windows).
 - Run `volk_profile` on the command line.